Build a composable AI Devin

 npm install langbase

-Fork the following AI Pipes in Langbase dashboard.
-These Pipes will power CodeAlchemist:
+Fork the following agent pipes in Langbase studio.
+These agent pipes will power CodeAlchemist:

-• Code Alchemist: Decision maker Pipe.
-Analyze user prompt and decide which AI Pipe to call.
+• Code Alchemist: Decision maker pipe agent.
+Analyze user prompt and decide which pipe agent to call.

 • React Copilot: Generates a single React component for a given user prompt.